Jabal Ali (Dubai Metro)

-The station is one of three stations on the system with a dedicated park and ride lot, the others being Centrepoint and Etisalat.
+The station is one of three stations on the system with a dedicated park and ride lot, the others being Centrepoint and etisalat by e&.

 Until May 2020, the station was named Nakheel Harbour & Tower.
-The station was closed as it was being reconstructed to allow the platform and track layout to accommodate the Route 2020 extension.
+The station was closed and became a ghost station as it was being reconstructed to allow the platform and track layout to accommodate the Route 2020 extension.
 The station reopened on January 1, 2021.

 Location

-Jabal Ali station is in the southwestern section of Dubai, bordering the built-up developments of Jumeirah Lake Towers and the Dubai Marina.
+National Paints station is in the southwestern section of Dubai, bordering the built-up developments of Jumeirah Lake Towers and the Dubai Marina.
 Specifically, it lies to the north of exit 29 on Sheikh Zayed Road.

 Nearby development

 Unlike most metro stations, there is no development near Jabal Ali.
 Its former namesake, Nakheel Harbour and Tower, was a planned large-scale development of around 270 ha that would have comprised Nakheel Tower, which would have been the tallest skyscraper in the world, as well as the world's largest inner-city marina.
-Due to the financial crisis of 2007-2008 and subsequent recession, the project never saw construction.
+Due to the Great Recession, the project was never constructed.